isomerpages/moe-nationaljc/resources/news/_posts/2020-02-13-post-NJC Class of 2019 – A Level Results Collection.md

 **Digital Certificate for Application to Local Autonomous Universities**

 9. Starting from this year, all A-Level candidates, who are Singapore Citizens and Singapore Permanent Residents, will receive digital certificates in OpenCerts format.
-These certificates will be available on MySkillsFuture’s Skills Passport at [https://www.myskillsfuture.sg/content/portal/en/individual/skills-passport.html](https://www.myskillsfuture.sg/content/portal/en/individual/skills-passport.html) from 24 February 2020.
-If you have SingPass, you can access and submit your digital certificates electronically to the Universities that you are applying to.
 10. For international students, you may send your request for a digital certificate via email to [seab\_gce\_admin@seab.gov.sg](mailto:seab_gce_admin@seab.gov.sg).
 11. Applications for admissions and/or scholarships to the local Autonomous Universities (AUs) can be done online.
 All school candidates who apply to the local AUs online do not need to submit a copy of their A-Level certificates.
 Due to the Covid-2019 situation, the local AUs will also make alternative arrangements for any assessment for admissions if applicants cannot be physically present.

 **Education and Career Guidance (ECG)**

 12. Students who need guidance on their education options can approach their teachers or the ECG Counsellor.
-You may wish to schedule an appointment with our ECG Counsellor, Ms Looi Yuin Yi, via [http://rebrand.ly/ECGchat](http://rebrand.ly/ECGchat) or contact her at [looi\_yuin\_yi@schools.gov.sg](mailto:looi_yuin_yi@schools.gov.sg).
+You may wish to schedule an appointment with our ECG Counsellor, Ms Looi Yuin Yi, by emailing her at [looi\_yuin\_yi@schools.gov.sg](mailto:looi_yuin_yi@schools.gov.sg).
 13. Students can also refer to the interactive [MySkillsFuture](https://www.myskillsfuture.sg/content/student/en/secondary.html) portal at [https://go.gov.sg/mysfpreu](https://go.gov.sg/mysfpreu) to find out more about the education options, career pathways and courses that are suited to their strengths, interests and abilities.
 14. Alternatively, students can contact the MOE ECG Centre @ Grange Road from 14 to 28 February 2020 for ECG counselling via email: [MOE\_ECG@moe.gov.sg](mailto:MOE_ECG@moe.gov.sg) or phone: 6831 1420.